Premenstrual Syndrome (PMS)

 If your symptoms do not improve with a few nutrition and lifestyle changes, talk with your healthcare provider.
 He/she may be able to prescribe medication that will help relieve your discomforts.
 There are several medicines that are currently used to treat PMS symptoms.
 The most commonly prescribed are oral contraceptives (birth control pills) which prevent ovulation and keep hormone levels even.
 Most pills (particularly those that are low in progestin or contain drospirenone) can improve symptoms.
 Sometimes symptoms can improve even more if the pill is taken continuously (one active pill every day and no placebo pills).
 Other medications include ibuprofen or naproxen sodium that can help to relieve lower back discomfort and headaches and mild diuretics such as Spironolactone to lessen bloating and mood changes.
-If depression is a significant issue, your health care provider may prescribe antidepressants such as Prozac or Zoloft (Sertraline).
+If depression is a significant issue, your health care provider may prescribe antidepressants such as Prozac® (Fluoxetine) or Zoloft® (Sertraline).

 Are there vitamins or minerals that will improve my symptoms?

 Although more research studies are needed, there are certain vitamins and minerals that may help PMS symptoms.
 Several research studies show that calcium can significantly decrease many of the symptoms associated with PMS.
 Make sure that you are getting the recommended 1300 mg/day from calcium-rich foods or drinks or from supplements.
 Other supplements that could help with PMS symptoms are magnesium (400 mg/day), vitamin B6 (100 mg/day), and vitamin E (400 IU/day), but more research needs to be done.
 Check with your health care provider about whether you should try them and how much you should take because taking high doses of supplements can have unpleasant or dangerous side effects.
 For example, high doses of magnesium may cause diarrhea in some people.